am263129/King-Mufasa/README.md

 ### Hi there 👋 I am Mufasa.
+## Who is Mufasa?
-Who is Mufasa? she/he like and enjoy code. having more than 5 years of frontend development and worked in over 30 project with several team.(live project only) but this is not the end, he/she has many side skills. if some one think he/she is web developer, it is wrong,
+male? female? it is not important, what important is he/she is senior developer. so let's call him/her just Mufasa, or Fasa. she/he like and enjoy code. having more than 5 years of frontend development and worked in over 30 project with several team.(live project only) but this is not the end, he/she has many side skills. if some one think he/she is web developer, it is wrong,